 Last week, TisBest founder Erik Marks was honored by Seattle Executive Recruiting as one of the 40 people over the age of 40 they “admire for their influence and accomplishments and who have emerged from their experiences with integrity, style, and gravitas.”

 The team here at TisBest was ecstatic to see Erik honored with this much-deserved award.
-You can read Gina Peckman’s full article and interview with Erik below or click here to be redirected to the original article.
+You can read Gina Peckman’s full article and interview with Erik below.
 Congrats Erik!